lucianpls/GDAL-twms-with-NASA-GIBS/README.md

 </GDAL_WMS>
 ```
 It makes sense, it is very similar to the MODIS_TERRA.xml, but tiledWMS stored the fact that the key ${time} has to be changed into 2020-02-05 when requesting data.
 We can test that it work from the command line, or we can open that file in any GDAL based GIS.
 In ArcPro, the tWMS is not recognized without some extra configuration steps, but it can be dragged and dropped into a map and it will work.
 Or just change the extension into something supported, like *.tif* for example.
+This file shows one of the main advantages of the tiledWMS over other GDAL WMS minidriver protocols.
+Only the minimum amount of information is stored in the handle file.
+No fiddling with bounding boxes, tile sizes, number of levels is required.
+Getting all that detail correct becomes the responsibility of the source server, much more friendly to the end user.
+All that is needed is the server URL, the name of the tiled group and optionally a set of parameter changes supported by the tiled group.

-## Single handle for any dataset
+## Single handle file for any dataset
 The TiledGroupName can also be fed as an open option.
-First, we have to create a XML hook that doesn't contain the TiledGroupName nor the Change.
+First, we have to create a XML handle file that doesn't contain the TiledGroupName nor the Change.
 ```
   echo '<GDAL_WMS><Service name="TiledWMS"><ServerUrl>https://gibs.earthdata.nasa.gov/twms/epsg4326/best/twms.cgi?</ServerUrl></Service></GDAL_WMS>' >GIBS_GCS.xml
 ```
-Now we can generate XML handles for any dataset by name and specifying the time.
-Let's get the MODIS Aqua JPEG for the same day:
+By itself, this is not a valid tWMS handle, since the required TiledGroupName is not provided.
+Yet it can be used to generate XML handles for any dataset by specifying the TiledGroupName and the time as parameters.
+Let's use it to generate the MODIS Aqua JPEG for the same day:
 ```
   gdal_translate -of JPEG -outsize 2560 1280 -oo TiledGroupName="MODIS Aqua CorrectedReflectance TrueColor tileset" -oo Change=time:2020-02-05 GIBS_GCS.xml MODIS_A_Feb_05_2020.jpg
 ```
-Of course, both parameters can be saved in a tWMS file, just like before:
+What we have is a single, very small handle file that can be used to connect to any GIBS dataset for any day!
+Of course, parameters can be saved in a tWMS file, just like before:
 ```
   gdal_translate -of WMS -oo TiledGroupName="MODIS Aqua CorrectedReflectance TrueColor tileset" -oo Change=time:2020-02-05 GIBS_GCS.xml MODIS_A_Feb_05_2020.tWMS
 ```